-Man Allegedly Kills 3-Month-Old Daughter, Dead Body Found In Bedroom Closet
+Man Allegedly Kills Three-Month-Old Daughter, Dead Body Found In Bedroom Closet

-The brother rushed to the Heath apartment on 100 block of Andover Road and found Bri’Anna.
+The brother rushed to the Heath apartment on the 100 block of Andover Road and found Bri’Anna.
 The three-month-old girl was found dead upstairs on a chest of drawers in a bedroom closet.
 The infant had blood oozing from her nose and mouth.
 Ryan Mosholder was nowhere to be found.
-He had fled leaving two other children in the house.
+He had fled, leaving two other children in the house.

 Bri’Anna’s uncle immediately called 911.

 Police tracked the 25-year-old man to his father’s home in Newark.
 He admitted to slapping the infant and punching her with a clenched fist but claimed he did that only when she became unresponsive.
-An autopsy would later reveal that Bri’Anna had internal lacerations, rib fractures, skull contusions as well as bruises on her buttocks, back and torso.
+An autopsy would later reveal that Bri’Anna had internal lacerations, rib fractures, skull contusions, as well as bruises on her buttocks, back, and torso.

-Court documents made available to the New York Post concluded that the infant had died of blunt force injuries to the abdomen, chest and head.
+Court documents made available to the New York Post concluded that the infant had died of blunt force injuries to the abdomen, chest, and head.
 Ryan Mosholder is currently being held on homicide charges, with his bond pegged at $1 million.

-Bri’Anna’s mother, Keirstin Steele speaking to police disclosed that she was in a nurse’s aide teaching class when she learned about the incident.
+Bri’Anna’s mother, Keirstin Steele, speaking to police disclosed that she was in a nurse’s aide teaching class when she learned about the incident.
 She said she was still reeling from shock that a man she loved could hurt a child.
-Steele’s mother, speaking to ABC 6 revealed that Ryan was always an accident waiting to happen with his terrible temper because he refused to get help for it.
+Steele’s mother, speaking to ABC 6, revealed that Ryan was always an accident waiting to happen with his terrible temper because he refused to get help for it.

 “He is just a time bomb.
 When is he gonna explode?
 And he exploded, and took it out on my granddaughter.”